apparena/docs/docs/api/040-structure.rst

 ~~~~~~~~~~~

 At the foundation of every application is a project.
 Projects serve as the central entry point for a collection of version varieties, which
 occur over the course of a development.
-Every version contains the necessary settings and information an application needs to operate, from configuration entries which define fundamental
+Every version contains the necessary settings and information an application needs to operate.
+Templates and apps connected to a version
-application functionality to information entries framing it in its web context.
-Translations are found there as well as the languages in which the project
-is available.
+can only overwrite data which is present in the version.

 ..
 Note:: The distinctive versions of a project hold the entirety of customization options, hence defining the palette of available items templates and apps can access.